 When I first started getting interested in personal finance, that’s exactly what I did.
 I set up a high-yield savings account with Ally, estimated what my expenses were each month, and then went to work hitting that target number.
 At the time, Ally and other high-yield savings accounts were paying about 1% interest, which was essentially nothing.
-Today, they’re paying somewhere in the 1.5% to 2% range – still not much.
+Today, they’re paying still paying essentially nothing.

 So, my goals changed.
 Instead of aiming to save 3-6 months of expenses, I wanted to max out all of these 5% interest savings accounts.

 First, I opened up 10 accounts with Netspend.
 I opened these accounts in 2016, and back then, they actually let you put up to $5,000 in each account earning an interest rate of 5%, but that was eventually cut down to a max of $1,000 in each account earning 5% interest.
 Since you could open up 5 Netspend accounts per person, my wife and I needed to save $10,000 to max out all of our Netspend 5% interest accounts.
 We were able to do that pretty quickly.